cardano-foundation/CIPs/CIP-0114/README.md

 They MUST be updated when the Tag is accepted or rejected by IANA.
 The registry clearly notes if the tag is currently known to be registered or not.
 If a Tag is not yet registered then any implementor must be aware that its possible the Tag number could change and is not final.
+Unregistered tags MUST not be used in any main net on-chain metadata or data structures.
+They should only be used for testing purposes until registration is complete.

 ## Rationale: how does this CIP achieve its goals?